lmco/mcf/CONTRIBUTING.md

 - Node Version (found by running `node -v`)
 - Database Version

-Any additional information which may be useful in reporducting the bug would be greatly appreciated, such as details from the running configuration or the stack trace of the error.
+Any additional information which may be useful in reproducing the bug would be greatly appreciated, such as details from the running configuration or the stack trace of the error.